 The concentration is offered in the traditional 48-credit format or in an accelerated 42-credit format.

 If you are interested in the public health practice concentration, please contact email@example.com.

 Individuals who are eligible for the Public Health Practice concentration:

 - Students enrolled in a joint or concurrent terminal degree program (e.g., DVM, MD, PharmD).

-- Those with a medical, dental, veterinary, pharmacy, nursing, health-focused attorney, or other professional health degree (e.g., physical therapist, occupational therapist, psychologist).
+- Those with an advanced medical, dental, veterinary, pharmacy, nursing, health-focused attorney, or other advanced professional health degree (e.g., physical therapist, occupational therapist, psychologist).

 - Those who have worked for a health department, CDC, WHO, NIH (or other national or international public health agency) in a professional capacity for at least three years after receiving a bachelor’s degree, but have no MPH degree.

 - Those who have worked in a hospital or laboratory in a professional capacity (e.g., hospital administrator) for at least four years after receiving a bachelor’s degree and have no MPH degree, but need to apply public health concepts in their work.

 To be eligible for the 42-credit accelerated option, applicants must hold a terminal degree in a health or health-related field (e.g., DO, MD, DVM, DPT, DDS) from a regionally accredited US institution.

 Public Health Practice Curricula